-The difference lies in what we make from it.
-That’s why OMV refines crude as a material for high-end products, products that will remain in demand even in a decarbonized world.
-They form the basis for our daily lives: from lightweight parts for the automotive and aviation industries to solar panels and wind turbines, medical products, smartphones and computers, through to the packaging that protects foodstuffs and much more.
+What we do with it makes the difference.
+That’s why OMV refines crude to a material for high end products, which will remain in demand in a decarbonized world.
+They form a basis for our daily lives: from lightweight parts for the automotive and aviation industries, solar panels and wind turbines, medical products, smartphones and computers, to packaging protecting food items and much more.

 By further developing our business model, we intend to establish a sustainable portfolio of energy and chemicals that also includes recycling.
 The imminent majority shareholding in Borealis will provide a foundation for this evolution.
 And with this we are ushering in a transformation: From a traditional oil and gas company, OMV will become a global gas, oil and chemicals group, one whose significantly expanded value chain extends from the wellhead to the refinery to high-quality plastics and includes recycling.
 With this, OMV is laying the ground for a lower-carbon future.

 - Expand the value chain across the entire lifecycle of plastic products (OMV and Borealis combine chemical and mechanical recycling potential) and evolve into a leader in recycling

 - Safeguard the company strategically and increase its earnings power